 This Booklet will integrate theory and practice in the partner countries, presenting not only research that can support the project further approach for designing the training program, but also examples of best practices of using arts and storytelling as means of Improving or solving social problems or medical conditions.

-It will also provide basic information about Alzheimer dementia main characteristics and effects on the patients’ lives and also for the carers’ stress and burden, but also for professional carers and their possible burn out in the care process.
+It will also provide basic information about dementia main characteristics and effects on the persons’ lives and also for the carers’ stress and burden, but also for professional carers and their possible burn out in the care process.
 The eBook will compare the perspectives of the 4 countries mentioned and will offer an overview of aspects identified.

 The conclusions will approach the idea of using this medium for the dementia support, having as background the previous chapters and analysis.
 This will provide us an integrated perspective of this field of intervention in the 4 countries and future steps that can be envisaged for the support of persons diagnosed with dementia and their carers – formal and informal.

 The product will be written in English and then translated in all partner languages.

-2. Training programme using creative drama and storytelling, targeting health and social care professionals for a better support for older people with Alzheimer DiseaseA
+2. Programme handbook: Training programme using creative drama and storytelling, targeting health and social care professionals for a better support for older people with dementia

-The training program is aiming at building necessary skills in care staff in order to deal with complex care needs of Alzheimer patients and to support them for having a better quality of life and to keep their functionality a longer time, along with a sense of their identity and creativity flow.
-As creative drama and storytelling are a mean for expressing themselves, patients with Alzheimer will be able to better preserve their cognitive functions, to allow emotions to express in a therapeutic way and to ease the agitation/anxiety feelings due to memory loss.
+The training program is aiming at building necessary skills in care staff in order to deal with complex care needs of people with dementia and to support them for having a better quality of life and to keep their functionality a longer time, along with a sense of their identity and creativity flow.
+As creative drama and storytelling are a mean for expressing themselves, people with dementia will be able to better preserve their cognitive functions, to allow emotions to express in a therapeutic way and to ease the agitation/anxiety feelings due to memory loss.